demarb/Practice---Learn-Javascript-Journey/README.md

 1. JavaScript Crash Course For Beginners - Traversy Media (from Youtube)

 ## Projects Featured
-1. Color Flipper : changes the backround of html body on click of button.
+1. Color Flipper : changes the background of html body on click of button.
 Good introductory project for manipulating the Document Object Model (DOM)
+2. Number Counter : counts up or down by 1 on each button click.